CivicActions/guidebook/practice-areas/project-management/mods-and-extensions.md

 Once the message has been posted in the appropriate CORE channel, it's a good idea to communicate a message to the team as well via the appropriate INT channel.

-## Mods and Extensions are a good time to reevaluate project objectives
+## Mods and Extensions are a good time to evaluate project objectives

 If your project requires a Mod or Extension, it is prudent to ensure everyone agrees about why the change is being made.
 Pull in your Project Management colleagues for input, as well as CivicActions leaders, i.e., Sales, and discuss with the Project Team both the motivators for and the effects of any changes.